larrykluger/Register-Plus-Redux/readme.txt

 = Why does Register Plus Redux require WordPress 3.2+ = Prior to WordPress 3.2, WordPress required PHP 4, version 3.2 bumped up the requirement to PHP 5 (specifically PHP 5.2).
 Register Plus Redux has been built specifically against PHP 5, functions and features may not function properly in PHP 4 or older.

+= Can you add a feature to change the width of the Registration Form? / How you change the width of the Registration Form? = You can use the Custom Register CSS (found in Register Plus Redux's settings) to specify the width of the Registration form via CSS.
+Specifically the code follows:
+`#login { width: 500px; }`
+This is a neat feature that could be expressed explicitly in a Register Plus Redux setting, but considering the simplicity of the solution I have determined that to be unnecessary.

 = Things to Keep in Mind =
 Really more for me than you, but who's nitpicking.